Keliʻi Akina, Ph.D.

-Joe Kent is vice president of research at the Grassroot Institute of Hawaii.
-He grew up on the Big Island and attended the University of Hawaii at Hilo and Minnesota State University, where he obtained his degree in education.
-Joe was a public school teacher for eight years at King Kamehameha III School in Lahaina, Maui and at Sleepy Eye Public School in Minnesota.
-He was also a student fellow at the Foundation for Economic Education.
+Joe Kent grew up on the Big Island and attended the University of Hawaii at Hilo and Minnesota State University, where he obtained his degree in education.
+Kent was a public school teacher for eight years, at King Kamehameha III School in Lahaina, Maui, and Sleepy Eye Public School in Minnesota.
+He also is a former student fellow at the Foundation for Economic Education.

 Malia Blom Hill

 Malia Hill comes to the Grassroot Institute of Hawaii with a background in law, politics and communications.
 She completed her undergraduate studies at Mount Saint Mary’s University and obtained her J.D. from the Catholic University of America.
 After working in Hawaii politics at the state level, including a brief period with the Office of Rep. Mark Moses, she went on to work for several advocacy groups based in Washington, D.C., where she currently resides.
 As policy director for the Grassroot Institute of Hawaii, she works on both national and state issues affecting the future of Hawaii.

 Sean Mitsui is a graduate from the University of Hawaii at Manoa with a major in finance and minor in political science.
 He was born and raised in Hawaii, but also has lived in Japan and California.
 Mitsui worked at a local insurance company before joining the Grassroot Institute of Hawaii.
 During his spare time, he is an avid runner who participates very year in the Honolulu Marathon.
 He also enjoys reading books about history and economics.